Spain, Germany to discuss energy crisis at 1-day summit

-MADRID (AP) — The leaders of Spain and Germany meet Wednesday in northwestern Spain for a one-day summit centering on the Europe’s energy crisis and consequences of the Russian invasion of Ukraine.
+MADRID (AP) — The leaders of Spain and Germany Wednesday began a brief summit centering on the Europe’s energy crisis and the consequences of Russia’s invasion of Ukraine.

-Spanish Prime Minister Pedro Sánchez, German Chancellor Olaf Scholz and 15 ministers from their governments will attend the meeting in the city of A Coruna.
+Spanish Prime Minister Pedro Sánchez, German Chancellor Olaf Scholz and 15 ministers from their governments were attending the evening meeting in the city of northwestern Spanish city of A Coruña.

 Germany’s gas supplies from Russia, its principal supplier, have been cut and the country is interested in proposals to build a gas pipeline linking the Iberian peninsula to the rest of Europe.
 The pipeline would likely have to go through France, which has expressed little interest in the project.